Nancy Kulp: Personal life

 As long as you reproduce my reply word for word, and the question, you may use it ...
 I'd appreciate it if you'd let me phrase the question.
 There is more than one way.
 Here's how I would ask it: "Do you think that opposites attract?"
-My own reply would be that I'm the other sort — I find that birds of a feather flock together.
+My own reply would be that I'm the other sort—I find that birds of a feather flock together.
 That answers your question.

-Hadleigh states that Kulp was indicating that she was a lesbian.
-(Note that Boze Hadleigh is famous for publishing interviews of actors, after they've died, in which he states that they came out during the interview.
-Yet he refuses to share the audio tapes that would prove his claims.)

 Death

-Kulp, a cigarette smoker,was diagnosed with cancer in 1990 and received chemotherapy.
-By 1991 the cancer had spread, and she died on February 3, 1991, aged 69, in Palm Desert, California.
+Kulp, a cigarette smoker, was diagnosed with cancer in 1990 and received chemotherapy.
+By 1991, the cancer had spread, and she died on February 3, 1991, aged 69, in Palm Desert, California.
 Her remains are interred at Westminster Presbyterian Cemetery in Mifflintown, Pennsylvania.